mirage/alcotest/README.md

 Test Successful in 0.001s.
 2 tests run.
 ```

-You can filter which tests to run by exact name and/or test case number:
+You can filter which tests to run by supplying either the exact test name
+(which would run all testcases with that name), or the exact test name
+and test case number (which would run just that single test):
 ```shell
 $ ./simple.native test test_set
 Testing My first test.